Samariya57/Via_Coding_Challenge/README.md

 picking up passengers and where passengers wait in a line for taxis.
 How would you identify these taxi stands?
 Can you find examples in this data?
 ### Current solution
+Passengers in a line take taxis in almost the same place (not exactly in the same one, but in a close neighbourhood) and these events happen in a sequence.
+Thus one can detect these places by analyzing density of events in space and time.
+We will use simplified method by assuming that these lines have high long-term impact and analyse only high density in space.
+In other words, if there is a place with a line which exists for a very short time and dissapears soon it is ignored.
+We focus on stable lines which often appear in the same place.
+Fot this purpose we use **DBSCAN** method for clusterising pickup places.
+As output of this approach we have list of clusters (centers and number of pickups in cluster)
 ## Question 5
 What additional data might be useful in predicting whether a driver will cross the 10-hour on- shift threshold?